Brandonpena97/Professional-README-Generator/readme.md

-# Professional Readme generator
+# Professional readme generator
   [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)]

   ## Description

-  Help make a professional readme for any project needed.
+  This is to help make a professional readme for any project needed

   ## Table of Contents (Optional)